dannieRope/Analysing-the-Olympics-Dataset---SQL-PROJECT/README.md

 # THE DATASET

-The dataset was [downloaded](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results/download) from Kaggle.
+The datasets were [downloaded](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results/download) from Kaggle.
 Once you download, you will see two csv files: “athlete_events.csv“ and “noc_regions.csv.

 The "athlete_events" dataset consists of 15 columns and 271,116 rows.
 This dataset holds information about the Olympic Games such as player name, height, weight, and age of players, teams, season, etc.